H4dr1en/jupyterflame/README.md

 pip install git+https://github.com/H4dr1en/jupyterflame.git
 ```
 Dependencies:
-- Perl, that can be installed in a conda environnment with:
+- Perl, in order to support [flamegraph.pl](https://github.com/brendangregg/FlameGraph).
+Perl can be installed in a conda environnment with:

 ```
-conda install -c anaconda perl
+conda install perl
 ```
 - Windows users: as long as [this PR](https://github.com/baverman/flameprof/pull/5) is not merged, you will have to install [this package](https://github.com/H4dr1en/flameprof "this package") for compatibility: